• Skip to secondary menu

-You are here: Home / Crafts / DIY Cornhole Boards Without Plywood
+DIY Custom Cornhole Boards Without Plywood

 DIY Cornhole Boards Without Plywood

 She wanted something different than what she could pick up at her local Target or Academy, she thought the plywood just looked cheap and I have to agree, the store bought plywood sets just don’t look well made!
-Not that you can’t make them with plywood, because you absolutely can, and many many people do and they look great…but I also understood what she was saying, and once she saw the store bought ones, she couldn’t see past it!
-And I am glad she couldn’t because I think these turned out FAR Better than any I had seen!
+Not that you can’t make them with plywood, because you absolutely can, and many many people do and they look great…but I also understood what she was saying, and once she saw the store bought ones, she couldn’t see past the plywood!
+And I am glad she couldn’t because I think these turned out FAR Better than any I have seen!

 Let’s jump in and get this tutorial started!